izzybaer/front-voice-to-text/README.md

-# front-voice-to-text
+# Front end of voice to text

-Front end voice to text
+This is a remake of my final project from Code Fellows